By learning stone’s basic attributes, make an impressive decision on which stone is suitable for your next project.

 Water absorption and density are good indicators of the freshness and general strength of granite.

-Determining flexural strength (4-point bending strength) is vital to determine the suitability of a stone for use as large format cladding or paving.
+Determining flexural strength (4-point bending strength) is vital to determine the suitability of a stone for use as large-format cladding or paving.

-Coefficient of thermal expansion provides information on the linear expansion of the stone upon heating which can be used to determine the size and spacing of expansion joints.
+The coefficient of thermal expansion provides information on the linear expansion of the stone upon heating which can be used to determine the size and spacing of expansion joints.

-A thorough petrographic examination can be carried out to determine the ‘freshness’ of the stone, the presence of micro-cracks, or minerals that may cause staining at a later stage.
+A thorough petrographic examination can be carried out to determine the ‘freshness’ of the stone, and the presence of micro-cracks, or minerals that may cause staining at a later stage.

 Surface finishes: